Data stored in Object Storage is automatically transferred to Archive Storage for retention and can be easily restored when needed.

 If you are not using the version control feature, you can recover by selecting the Archive file from the folder list.

-- Folder List Click the tab.
+- Click the Folder List tab.

 - After selecting the recovery information, click the Confirm button.